yaroslav-gwit/HosterJails/README.md

-# Hoster Jail Scripts 🚀
+# 🚀 Hoster Jail Scripts

-Welcome to the new (and favorite) Jail deployment automation repository, that will make installing your favorite software projects a breeze!
+Welcome to your new (and favorite) Jail deployment automation repository, that will make installing your favorite software projects on FreeBSD Jails a breeze!

 ## Overview